-For extra care, a warm sea salt soak once or twice a day can also be beneficial.
-Sea salt has long been revered for its cleansing and healing properties.
-A sea salt soak hydrates the cells, removes crust, and flushes out the wound to avoid developing bumps or keloid scars as the piercing heals.
-It can even help relieve some of the swelling and pain.
+For extra care, a warm sea salt soak once or twice a day may also be beneficial.
+Sea salt has long been revered for its potential cleansing and healing properties.
+A sea salt soak may relieve inflammation, remove crust, and flush out the wound as a piercing heals.

 Keep scrolling to learn exactly how to clean and do a salt soak on a fresh body piercing.

 Cleaning your piercing should be relatively easy—you can do it right in your daily shower.
 Keep it simple and gentle.
 Thompson recommends Dr. Bronner's Baby Unscented Pure Castile-Soap ($18).
 Just use a small amount to cleanse the area, and rinse.

 No fancy solutions needed—a DIY sea salt soak is very easy to make.

 First of all, always start with clean hands to care for your piercing; wash your hands thoroughly with soap and water.
 In a small bowl, combine a pinch of non-iodized fine-grain sea salt (about 1/8 teaspoon) and about 1/4 to 1/2 cup of very warm water.
 Soak the piercing in the mixture for five minutes.